ghorwin/MasterSim/externals/IBK/projects/cmake_local/readme.txt

-This version of CMakeLists.txt is needed for whole project builds, as for example in Delphin 5.7 and 5.8.
+This version of CMakeLists.txt is needed for whole project builds.

 DO NOT DELETE!